 In order to differentiate what’s real and what’s not, you need to check the below list and make sure there are no red flags

-1. Does your Lodge have women?
-Recognized Freemasonry is for men only
+- Does your Lodge accept female membership?
+Recognised Freemasonry is men only

 If your Lodge in question did not meet the above criteria, then you are most likely applying to or have joined an Irregular or unrecognized Masonic Body or worse a fraudulent one.